A Century of Progress

 A collection of original, vintage U.S. postcards arranged on painted canvas with a cut three-dimensional element.
 The work is mounted behind glass within a white, wooden frame.

 These postcards have been collected from multiple sources and arranged to form a geometric pattern.
-Their sunken rectangular centres leave behind raised frames which mirror the frame of the artwork itself.
-A fluorescent material has been applied to the reverse of the frames to give the impression of illumination upon the white canvas behind.
+The sunken rectangular centres leave behind raised frames which mirror the frame of the artwork itself and fluorescent card has been applied to the reverse of the frames.

 © Adam Robinson